 How Is The VCAL Course Structured At Lyndhurst Secondary College?

 Students who wish to undertake VCAL will be required to attend school 3 days per week on Monday, Thursday and Friday.
 All VCAL students will attend VET and Work placement on Tuesdays and Wednesdays.
 Apart from completing literacy, numeracy, personal development skills and work related skills units, students in VCAL are also required to select from a limited selection of VCE subjects offered only to students in the VCAL program.
-Students are required to seek out an appropriate work placement by November 30th and return completed Workplace Arrangement forms.
+Students are required to seek out an appropriate work placement and will be given further instruction on this in Term 1, 2018.

 Additional VCE Studies Offered To VCAL Students